 The Emergency Communications Center (ECC) plays a vital role in the day-to-day operations of our office: the dispatchers who work here are truly our "first" First Responders.
 The Center is staffed twenty-four hours a day, seven days a week, and our operators are the initial contact for all incoming communications, including general information calls, telephone emergency 911 calls, and non-emergency requests for service.
 They are also responsible for handing the dispatching needs of the Sheriff's Office, multiple Fire and Rescue companies throughout the County, and providing assistance and coordination with the Virginia State Police.
 In a medical emergency, our Dispatchers are able to provide Emergency Medical Dispatching (EMD) services to callers until rescue arrives on scene.

 They are a vital communications link with deputies in the field: they relay information, offer support, and serve as a lifeline to those serving the community.
 With a population of just under 40,000 people, Gloucester keeps the Center busy.
-In 2016, they handled 100,002 calls for service, entered 767 orders of protection into the system, and processed 2,106 warrants.
+In 2019, they handled tens of thousands of calls for service, while entering and maintaining the records and paperwork that includes protective orders, summonses, and arrest warrants.

 Training / Certification